 The most opportune time to diagnose and treat growth and development issues in orthodontics is when your child is still young.
 That is why the American Association of Orthodontists suggests bringing your child to his or her first visit by the age of seven.
 While several permanent teeth will have erupted at this point, the oral and maxillofacial bones will still be developing.
 Therefore, if an issue is identified, it is much easier to correct.

 Most young patients will not require treatment until age 11 or 12.
 However, if growth and development issues have been identified, early treatment can offer cost-efficiency, shorter treatment times, and more predictable outcomes.
-Our doctors at Smile Orthodontics can help you determine if early orthodontic treatment – or two-phase treatment – will be necessary for your child.
+Our doctors at Suffolk Braces can help you determine if early orthodontic treatment – or two-phase treatment – will be necessary for your child.

 Common Growth and Development Issues

 No matter your age, if your oral and maxillofacial structures are not in alignment, it can lead to serious dental issues in the future, including temporomandibular joint disorder (TMD), tooth erosion, and sleep apnea, among other things.
 There are several growth and development issues that can be corrected through early orthodontics.
 These include:

 - Mouth breathing: One of the most common signs of a growth and development issue is mouth breathing.
 This can dry out the soft tissues of the oral cavity, leading to chronic irritation.
 Mouth breathing can unfortunately result in abnormal facial growth, tooth crowding, compromised airways, and a host of other issues.
 Because this condition can directly affect sleep quality, many experts believe it has a negative impact on academic performance and behavioral health.

 - Underdeveloped lower jaw: If your child appears to have a small chin and an overbite, the lower jaw could be underdeveloped.
 This condition can increase the risk of TMD, bruxism, and other issues.